cruzgodar/lapsa/README.md

 - `builds`: an object specifying slides' functional builds.
 See the next section for more details.
 - `startingSlide`: The index of the slide to open the presentation with.
 Default: `0`.
 - `appendHTML`: a snippet of HTML to append to every slide, typically used for easier theming.
 Default: `""`.
+- `dragDistanceThreshhold`: minimum distance in pixels for a drag to count for navigating or opening/closing the shelf.
+Set to `Infinity` to disable dragging entirely. default: `10`.
 - `useShelf`: boolean for whether to enable the shelf.
 If set to `false`, you will need to provide ways to call the navigation functions yourself.
 Default: `true`.
 - `useShelfIndicator`: boolean for whether to enable the shelf indicator, which is by default a small chevron to the left of the slide, showing that something is there.
 Default: `true`.
 - `permanentShelf`: boolean for whether to make the shelf always visible.
 If set to `true`, the shelf will always exist in the lower-left corner of the window.
 Default: `false`.